 While many of us who have called this city home have become immune to paying $15 for a salad or $20 for a drink (not even kidding, guys), the over 5 million visitors who make their way to New York City on vacation each month are not.

-Fortunately, with the cold winter winds slowly giving way to warmer spring temperatures, there are tons of things visitors can see and do that won’t break the bank – many of them are FREE.
+Fortunately, there are so many things visitors can see and do that won’t break the bank and many of them are FREE.

 Psst – to those of you New Yorkers (or tri-state area neighbors) reading this list, let me know how many of these freebies you knew about in the comments below.
 There were definitely some I had no clue about and ended up trying while doing research for this post!